MarceliGG/MarceliGQOL-Terraria-Mod/README.md

  - Quick Use Items from bottom inventory row with keybinds
  - Unlimited Potions (in Safe)
  - Unlimited Stations (in Safe)
+ - Informational Accesories in Safe
- - Configurable (amount of potions/stations for buff)
+ - Configurable
+ - Wing Slot